 The Executive Director of Student Conduct or designee will provide the parties with written notice of the hearing at least five (5) days in advance of the hearing.
-At the discretion of the Executive Director of Student Conduct or designee, any matters not involving possible Educational Outcomes of suspension or expulsion may be scheduled and heard informally before a Hearing Officer.
-Where the matter will be heard before a Hearing Officer, the hearing may be scheduled for an earlier date if the Referred Party agrees.
+At the discretion of the Executive Director of Student Conduct or designee, any matters not involving possible educational outcomes of suspension or expulsion may be scheduled and heard before a hearing officer.
+Where the matter will be heard before a hearing officer, the hearing may be scheduled for an earlier date if the referred party agrees.

-In matters where the Educational Outcomes may include suspension or expulsion, or in those matters where the Dean of Students/designee exercises discretion not to schedule the matter before a Hearing Officer, the matter will be scheduled as a formal hearing before the University Conduct Board.
+In matters where the educational outcomes may include suspension or expulsion, or in those matters where the Executive Director of Student Conduct or designee exercises discretion not to schedule the matter before a hearing officer, the matter will be scheduled as a hearing before the hearing Board.